OFFERS! offer image Get Expert-crafted assignments

 Module Learning Activities

-The module strongly emphasises peer to peer learning.
+The module strongly emphasises peer-to-peer learning.
 We therefore expect you to be an active participant in this module, contributing to a positive atmosphere by questioning, sharing and helping out others, engaging in meaningful discussions where we learn together.
-You will need to read each and every week up on the topic for the next week.
-Resources will be placed online to assist you, while each week you should review the text book.
+You will need to read each and every week on the topic for the next week.
+Resources will be placed online to assist you, while each week you should review the textbook.
 You will be expected to apply knowledge and come up with options for Board consideration.

-Regarding attendance, we expect you to keep on track by regular attending class in order to benefit from learning within a community.
-This module is meant to be a place where you learn with, and from, others.
-In this sense, we would like you to experience collaboration and peer-feedback, so please make sure you follow with your peers to enrich the overall learning experience.
+Regarding attendance, we expect you to keep on track by regularly attending class in order to benefit from learning within a community.
+This module is meant to be a place where you learn with and from, others.
+In this sense, we would like you to experience collaboration and peer-feedback, so please make sure you follow up with your peers to enrich the overall learning experience.

-Follow ‘MyBeckett’ and respect the module and course policies and general moral code of academia.
-Any attempt to engage in plagiarism, or academic misconduct will be viewed dimly, and dealt with in accordance with the University’s regulations.
+Follow ‘MyBeckett’ and respect the module and course policies and the general moral code of academia.
+Any attempt to engage in plagiarism or academic misconduct will be viewed dimly and dealt with in accordance with the University’s regulations.

 Communication